-age of development
+- Stage of development

-rpe of product
+- Type of product

-arket value of product
+- Market readiness and value of product

-niqueness of biological materials
+- Uniqueness of biological materials

-cope of patent coverage
+- Scope of patent coverage

-esearch institution "content"
+- Research institution "Content"

-ublic Health Significance
+- Public health significance

-TABLE 14.4 Typical Types of Fees and Royalties in Licenses Agreements with Research Institutions
+TABLE 15.4 Typical types of fees and royalties in licenses agreements with research institutions.

-Execution fees
+- Execution fees

-Minimum annual royalty (regardless of the amount of net sales)
+- Minimum annual royalty (regardless of the amount of net sales)

-Earned royalties (fixed percentage of net sales)
+- Earned royalties (fixed percentage of net sales)

-Benchmark royalties
+- Benchmark royalties

-Patent costs
+- Patent costs

-Sublicense fees (percentage of income)
+- Sublicense fees (percentage of income)

-Equity (varies by institution)
+- Equity (varies by institution)

-conflict of interest concerns.
-Instead, in lieu of equity, the NIH can consider equity-like benchmark royalties that track successful commercial events at the company.
-However, many universities do take equity payments in their license agreements as a way to assist a new start-up company even though there is considerable risk in accepting equity in lieu of cash payments since such equity is illiquid and has no present value at the time license is executed.
+new start-up company even though there is considerable risk in accepting equity in lieu of cash payments since such equity is illiquid and has no present value at the time license is executed.

 Licensing institutions will often opt to take an equity or equity-like position when available from their licensees for several reasons.
-For example, equity would provide for additional revenue in addition to the licensing royalties, especially if the licensed product failed in development but the company itself later become successful.
+For example, equity would provide for additional revenue in addition to the licensing royalties, especially if the licensed product failed in development but the company itself later became successful.
 Equity also can be seen as a risk premium for the research institution that provides additional inducement to grant the license to a new start-up company verses a moreestablished firm.
-Importantly, and perhaps most important for bioentrepreneurs, equity allows a licensee who is cash poor but equity rich to substitute an ownership position for a cash payment (in full or in part) for an upfront licensing fee and/or a reduced royalty rate.
-Finally, research institutions accept this risk to support its mission to assist in commercialization of early-stage technologies, which may not be turned into marketable products otherwise, and to encourage small business development.
-However, all universities recognize that holding ownership rights in a start-up company creates potential conflict of interest and adopt various internal policies that mitigate and/or manage such conflicts.
+Importantly, and perhaps most important for bioentrepreneurs, equity allows a licensee who is cash poor but equity rich to substitute an ownership position for a cash payment (in full or in part) for an up-front licensing fee and/or a reduced royalty rate.
+Finally, research institutions accept this risk to support its mission to assist in commercialization of early-stage technologies, which may not be turned into marketable products otherwise and to encourage small business development.
+However, universities and AMCs recognize that holding ownership rights in a start-up company creates a potential conflict of interest and adopts various internal policies that mitigate and/or manage such conflicts.

 Unlike their corporate counterparts, inventors at nonprofit research institutions do receive a share of the royalties generated from the licensing of their inventions.
-However each institution might have a slightly different revenuesharing policy with respect to the percent of licensing revenues that are shared with inventors.
-Next, we discuss what might be some of the typical license agreements that a bioentrepreneur would come across in dealings with a nonprofit research institution.
+However, each institution might have a slightly different revenue-sharing policy with respect to the percent of licensing revenues that are shared with inventors.
+Next, we discuss what might be some of the typical license agreements that a bioentrepreneur would come across in dealing with a nonprofit research institution.